SystemSquatch/DexAssets/README.md

 This repository contains a comprehensive collection of data and images for Pokémon, compiled for educational and personal use.

+## License and Use

+This repository aggregates data from two primary sources, each with its own terms:

+* **Bulbapedia:** The majority of the data (stats, Pokédex entries, images, etc.) is sourced from Bulbapedia and is governed by the **Creative Commons Attribution-NonCommercial-ShareAlike 2.5 (CC BY-NC-SA 2.5)** license.
+* **PokeAPI:** All evolution data is sourced from the free-to-use PokeAPI, which operates under its own fair use policy.

+Because a primary data source explicitly forbids commercial use, the entire repository and any projects derived from it must be considered **strictly non-commercial**.
+By using this repository, you agree to respect the terms of both original sources.

 ## **Contents**

 This repository is organized into two main directories: